 First responders, including police, fire and EHS paramedic workers;

 Apart from those governed by the above exemptions, individuals intending to travel to the province for business-related purposes should be prepared to self-isolate for 14 days upon arrival.
 Finally, though Nova Scotia has announced that COVID-19 related restrictions within the province will be eased over time, the province has not indicated when the above travel restrictions will be relaxed.

 Since March 19, 2020 the New Brunswick government has issued a series of mandatory orders under New Brunswick’s Emergency Measures Act in response to the public health threat posed by COVID-19, which include restrictions on interprovincial travel.
 In particular, the New Brunswick government has imposed the following restrictions:

 - All “unnecessary travel” into New Brunswick has been prohibited, and any person entering into New Brunswick must stop for questioning by a peace officer to explain the purpose of their travel.
-“Necessary travel” is deemed to include residents of other provinces who must enter New Brunswick to work or to receive medical treatment; commercial vehicle drivers delivering goods; and New Brunswick residents who have been out of province temporarily and are returning home; and people moving permanently to New Brunswick.
+“Necessary travel” is deemed to include residents of other provinces who must enter New Brunswick to work or to receive medical treatment; commercial vehicle drivers delivering goods; New Brunswick residents who have been out of province temporarily and are returning home; and people moving permanently to New Brunswick.

 - Any person entering New Brunswick must self-isolate for 14 days upon their entry, which could be extended if they experience symptoms of COVID-19 during that period.
-New Brunswick’s Chief Medical Officer of Health or her designate has the authority to exempt persons from this requirement, even if they have documentation from an employer or contract partner purporting to exempt them.
-The Chief Medical Officer of Health has only authorized some limited exceptions to the requirement to self-isolate, including for workers who are healthy and: a) provide or support essential services (including transportation of goods and maintenance of critical infrastructure) or b) live in or near an interprovincial border community, and commute to work interprovincially on a regular basis; or c) people travelling through New Brunswick to another jurisdiction, who agree to stop only for food, fuel, and personal needs; and
+Only New Brunswick’s Chief Medical Officer of Health or her designate has the authority to exempt persons from this requirement, even if they have documentation from an employer or contract partner purporting to exempt them.
+The Chief Medical Officer of Health has only authorized some limited exceptions to the requirement to self-isolate, including for workers who are healthy and: a) provide or support essential services (including transportation of goods and maintenance of critical infrastructure); b) live in or near an interprovincial border community, and commute to work interprovincially on a regular basis; or c) people travelling through New Brunswick to another jurisdiction, who agree to stop only for food, fuel, and personal needs; and